 - Pupils with specific learning needs are identified and progress is monitored. - The school places a significant emphasis upon subject specialist Learning Support and suitable preparation enables some girls with specific needs to access the curriculum. - Whole school marking symbols make it easier for pupils to access feedback from their teachers. - GROW (Girls reflect on work) time is incorporated into lessons to encourage girls to engage with written feedback.
-During GROW time girls respond to their teacher's comments using green pen. - Departments will develop their own systems of whole year group tracking as supported by the sharing of exemplar work in heads of department meetings. - Departments are encouraged to implement the Trust's digital strategy to support learning and from September 2022 most pupils in Years 7 10 will have a MS Surface device which will enable them to use O365 and Microsoft Teams in their learning. - TIPS (Thinking Innovatively and Problem Solving) skills are developed throughout the school, during TIPS days in years 7 and 8, the embedding of TIPS skills (The 7 Cs referred to previously) in departmental schemes of work, opportunities in the enrichment programmes that include the upper school and sixth form taught enrichment lessons.
+During GROW time girls respond to their teacher's comments using green pen. - Following Teacher Consultation Meetings pupils are encouraged to produce GROW targets following feedback from their teachers. - Departments will develop their own systems of whole year group tracking as supported by the sharing of exemplar work in heads of department meetings and guided by the Assistant Head Assessment and Data (AHAD). - Departments are encouraged to implement the Trust's digital strategy to support learning and from September 2022 most pupils in Years 7 - 10 will have a MS Surface device which will enable them to use O365 and Microsoft Teams in their learning - Learning and teaching is enhanced by the school digital strategy designed around O365 and the MS Surface.

+• TIPS (Thinking Innovatively and Problem Solving) skills are developed throughout the school, during TIPS days in years 7 and 8, the embedding of TIPS skills (The 7 Cs referred to previously) in departmental schemes of work, opportunities in the enrichment programmes that include the upper school and sixth form taught enrichment lessons.
 This is a key aspect of learning, construed as preparing girls to flourish in life.